How Do I Stop Drinking Alcohol?

 Do I have an alcohol problem?

-You can take a free self-assessment at Drinker's Checkup.
-This program will help you develop a better understanding of your drinking including the risks and costs that your drinking could pose as well as consider whether you might want to change your drinking, and understand the ways you could change if you so choose.
+You can take a free self-assessment audit to help you develop a better understanding of your drinking including the risks and costs that your drinking could pose.

 What happens when I try to stop drinking?